-The Sandy Cape is the definitely the place to visit if you want to escape the crowds and enjoy some space and freedom on the beach.
+The Sandy Cape is definitely the place to visit if you want to escape the crowds and enjoy some space and freedom on the beach.

-It is a remote area with no facilities and has a reputation as a beautiful and scenic drive yet unpredictable and treacherous.
+It is a remote area with no facilities.
+The Cape has a reputation as a beautiful and scenic drive yet unpredictable and treacherous.

 Many visitors bypass this trek as it can be difficult to navigate with unpredictable changing conditions.

-If you can visit this area with another vehicle it may be a good idea.
+- If you can visit this area with another vehicle, it may be a good idea.